Timothy Woods

 Brisket is a BBQ staple for a reason.
 A BBQ brisket cooked right will be a mouthwatering table centerpiece.

 But brisket trimming is a crucial part of the entire cooking process.
-If there’s extra fat seam on your brisket, the smoke won’t be able to penetrate the meat.
+If there’s too much fat seam on your brisket, the smoke won’t be able to penetrate the meat.

 Also, if parts of the brisket are too thin or too thick, you’ll end up with unevenly cooked brisket meat.